-Masters in Management, Southern Oregon University, 2007; BS Computer Science, University of British Columbia, 1984
+MM, Southern Oregon University, 2007; BS, Computer Science, University of British Columbia, 1984

 Len Jacobson is an IT professional with 30 years of experience, currently employed as the Software Applications Manager at Jackson County.
 As a SOU Master in Management graduate, he has experienced the challenges of the work/school/life triad firsthand.
 Len finds it invigorating to be involved with working professionals who are eager to learn.

 MLIS, Leadership and Administration, Emporia State University, 2017; MIIS, Crisis & Health Communication, Southern Oregon University, 2015; BS, Psychology and Communication, Southern Oregon University, 2013

 Erica Knotts teaches a wide variety of communication courses including Conflict Resolution, Nonverbal Communication, Small Group Communication, and Negotiation.
 She is particularly curious about observing the art of face-to-face communication in real world environments as she deploys practical learning experiences in the classroom.
 As part of the INL program, Erica teaches the Conflict Management course.

 Ph.D., Human Dimensions of Natural Resources, Colorado State University, 2016; MS, Travel Industry Management, University of Hawai’i, 2007; BS, Tourism, University of National and Global Economy 2005.